 Melissa Jones — Education Director & Development Manager firstname.lastname@example.org

 Melissa received a B.A. in Theatre from SJSU, with emphases in acting, makeup design, and children’s theatre.
 A theatre educator since 2000, she manages SVS’ Education Program and has taught, directed, and developed theatre curriculum for numerous local schools, children’s museums, and organizations.
 She is also SVS’ resident Hair & Makeup Designer, and freelances as a makeup artist and designer, teaching workshops throughout the Bay Area.
 In her role as Development Manager, she brings 10+ years of copywriting experience, a history with SVS dating back to 2006, and a deep love of the well-told story.
 She is a passionate advocate of the benefits of arts engagement, with its ability to foster personal growth and build community and cultural awareness.

 Tonya Duncan — Production Manager

 Doll Piccotto — Dramaturg

 Doll achieved a B.A. in English from UCSB with an emphasis in Shakespeare in Performance and an M.A. from San José State University in Renaissance Drama.
 She has worked as an actor, dramaturg, or costume designer on more than 50 Shakespearean productions.
-She directed SVS’s A Midsummer Night’s Dream (2004), Pericles, Prince of Tyre (2012), and The Merry Wives of Windsor (2017), and wrote and directed Shakespeare’s Most Wanted which premiered in 2007 and was remounted in April 2009.
+She directed SVS’s A Midsummer Night’s Dream (2004), Pericles, Prince of Tyre (2012), and The Merry Wives of Windsor (2017), and wrote and directed Shakespeare’s Most Wanted which premiered in 2007 and was remounted in April 2009 and 2018.